ciscoheat/superforms-web/src/routes/api/+page.md

 }
 ```

+#### Error and data behavior

-If `data` isn't empty, errors will be returned unless `options.errors = false`.
+- If the data passed to `superValidate` isn't empty, errors will be returned unless the `errors` option is `false`.
+- If the data *is* empty, no errors will be returned unless `errors` is `true`.

+This does not affect the `valid` property of the `Validation` object, which always indicates whether validation succeeded or not.

-If `data` is empty, a validation with a default entity for the schema is returned, in this shape:
+If data is empty, a `Validation` object with default values for the schema is returned, in this shape:

 ```js
 {